 Defective Auto Parts Or Components General Motors Recalls

-How Can We Help You with Your Car Accident Case?
+How Do We Help in a Car Accident Case?

 When you are involved in an accident, it is imperative to determine, first of all, who is at fault and second, if there is insurance to cover for that accident.

 General Motors has not disclosed the total number of potentially affected vehicles, but around 86,000 vehicles might be affected.
 The following models are included:

 2009 - 2010 Pontiac Vibe

 2005 - Saab 9-2X

 2013 - 2014 Chevrolet Cruze